josh-p-thompson/farecalculator/README.md

 ## Components Overview

-* FareNavigation - The navigation bar at the top of the app; see Material-UI's [Bottom Navigation](https://material-ui.com/components/bottom-navigation/)
+* FareNavigation - The navigation bar at the top of the app; see Material-UI's [Bottom Navigation](https://material-ui.com/components/bottom-navigation/).
-* Route - The two input boxes that query the Mapbox Geocoding API and show results as a dropdown; see Material-UI's [Autocomplete](https://material-ui.com/components/autocomplete/)
+* Route - The two input boxes that query the Mapbox Geocoding API and show results as a dropdown; see Material-UI's [Autocomplete](https://material-ui.com/components/autocomplete/).
-* Schedule -
+* Schedule - Houses both DatePicker components.
-* DatePicker -
+* DatePicker - Inputs for DateTime that open calendar selectors; see [Material-UI Pickers](https://material-ui-pickers.dev/).
-* Time -
+* Time - Inputs for minutes, hours, days; see Material-UI's [Text Field](https://material-ui.com/components/text-fields/).
-* Receipt -
+* Receipt - Visualizes price as a table; see Material-UI's [Table](https://material-ui.com/components/tables/).

 ## Tests